 Showcasing ancestry and genealogy with videoYou have the records.
-How do you make those dusty genealogy and ancestry documents come alive?
+How do you make those dusty genealogy & ancestry documents come alive?
+Maybe you're lucky to have someone who can speak to the old days, or recollect their own early days.
+What now?

 "Living in History"Few of us can connect as readily to our ancestors as Susan P - an avid genealogist & family historian.